parmentelat/r2lab-obsolete/website/sidecar/install-sidecar.md

 `r2lab.inria.fr` was not too happy to run `index.py`, because of accents instead of messing with the system config I have tweaked `website/Makefile` to export LC_ALL and now it seems OK.
 Doing this system-wide would definitely be better.

+## push from git to web

+    make preview publish